WelSimLLC/welsim.github.io/collections/_posts/2024-02-14-batch-processing-of-cae-simulation-software.md

 <wsevent object="mainWindow/menuBar/&amp;File" command="activate" arguments="Fem_CloseAllDocs" />
 ```

 At this point, one cycle of computing setup is complete.
-When another new cycle of computation is needed, simply copy and paste the above code, modify the imported geometry name and the project file's name for export, and execute to achieve batch processing.
-The geometry of this test case is relatively uniform, with only slight differences in length, so there is no need to modify the names of surface entity in the boundary conditions.
-If there are significant differences in geometry, it is essential to ensure that the surface of boundary condition  settings refer to the correct face names.
+When a new cycle of computation is needed, simply copy and paste the above code, modify the imported geometry name and the project file name for export, and execute to achieve batch processing.
+The geometry of this test case is relatively uniform, with only slight differences in length, so there is no need to modify the names of the surface entity in the boundary conditions.
+If there are significant differences in geometry, it's essential to ensure that the surface of boundary condition settings refer to the correct face names.
 The test script is named *11018_save_multi_structural_projects.xml* and is open source, saved as one of the WELSIM test cases on GitHub.

 ## Method 2: Graphical Project File Batch Processing
-WELSIM supports the multiple FEM projects in the project tree.
+WELSIM supports multiple FEM projects in the project tree.
 As shown in the figure below, three FEM projects have been created.
 <p align="center">
   <img src="\assets\blog\20240214\welsim_create_multi_project.png" alt="welsim_create_multi_project" />
 </p>

-After setting all materials, contacts, boundary conditions, etc., you can click the *Mesh & Solve All* button in the menu to perform batch processing calculations for all projects.
-This feature automatically calculates the next project after one project's computation is completed, without user's intervention in between.
+After setting all materials, contacts, boundary conditions, etc., click the *Mesh & Solve All* button in the menu to perform batch processing calculations for all projects.
+This feature automatically calculates the next project after one project's computation is completed, without user intervention in between.
 For computationally intensive large models, this method effectively saves analysis personnel's time.
 <p align="center">
   <img src="\assets\blog\20240214\welsim_mesh_solve_all.png" alt="welsim_mesh_solve_all" />
 </p>